decretist/Dissertation/Chapter3/decretists.md

 however, are the subject matter of the master producing this work."[^29]

-The omission is potentially significant.
+The omission is significant.
 Prefaces to academic books in the twelfth century formed a recognized genre with well-established conventions.
-In an age resistant to any attempt by the human present to appropriate the authority of the divinely-inspired past, a commentator like Paucapalea would have been expected to offer an explicit statement in his preface affirming the authority of both the work commented on and its author.
-If Paucapalea had had something to say about the authority of Gratian, his readers would have expected him to do so in his preface.
-That he did not suggests that he may not have known enough about Gratian to credibly do so.[^30]
+In an age resistant to any attempt by the human present to appropriate the authority of the divinely-inspired past, a commentator like Paucapalea was expected to offer an explicit statement in his preface affirming the authority of both the work commented on and its author.
+If Paucapalea had had something to say about the authority and authorship of Gratian, his readers would have expected him to do so in his preface.
+That he did not suggests that he did not known enough about Gratian to credibly do so.[^30]

 Furthermore, Paucapalea in the preface to his *summa* clearly shows both that he is aware of the third part of the *Decretum*, *de